Slow Down Heart

 Days after recovering from the accident, Dawn noticed a slight change in her mother’s behavior.
 It began the morning when the usually stern faced Amy strolled past the stove smiling and melodically humming ‘My Girl.’
-Startled by Amy’s blissful demeanor, Dawn stared longingly as her moms fluttered through the kitchen like a nightingale.
+Startled by Amy’s blissful demeanor, Dawn stared longingly as her mom fluttered through the kitchen like a nightingale.

-Sitting down at the Formica table, Amy smiled at her bemused daughter.
+Sitting down at the formica table, Amy smiled at her bemused daughter.
 Pouring orange juice into a blue glass, Amy asked, “Are you sure you’re well enough to go to school?
 Maybe you should stay home another day or so.”

 Dawn noticed a musical lilt to Amy’s voice.
 Not since Dawn’s daddy had died, had her mom sound so happy.

-“It’s just strange,” Dawn explained to her girlfriend Barbara Jean as the two trooped towards their small Catholic school building.
+“It’s just strange,” Dawn explained to Barbara Jean as the two trooped towards their small Catholic school building.
 Both girls were dressed in white blouses, gray plaid skirts and black shoes.
 If they were even a minute late, sadistic Sister Regis would make them do detention.